Cryptocurrency Tax Lawyers

 For one reason or another Jennifer wants to Exchange her bitcoin for Peters Litecoin.

-So, if you received a piece of property which is more valuable than the property you have, you pay capital gain tax (usually) on the gain.
+So, if you receive a piece of property that is more valuable than the property you have, you pay capital gain tax (usually) on the gain.

 You determine the tax by subtracting the cost of the purchase of the property from the market value of the property you received, to determine your gain amount – and you pay tax on the gain amount.